saracooper18/ros4hri-tutorials/README.md

 ### Display the content of the bag file

 Open a new terminal by clicking on the `+` at the right of the termnial panel.

+**Tip: you can rename your terminals by right-clicking on them.
+For instance, name the first one `roscore` and the second one `bags`.

 Source the ROS environment, and play the pre-recorded bag file: